Wi-Fi Extender/Repeater with Bridged AP over Ethernet

 If things are not working as expected, unplug the network cable from your computer for 10 seconds and plug in again.
 The currently still active DHCP server on your wireless AP will then reassign an IP to you.

-Login to your router and go back to Network → Interfaces, Edit the LAN interface, General Settings tab.
+Change the other LAN settings: Navigate to Network → Interfaces, Edit the LAN interface, General Settings tab.

-Disable IPv6 DHCP.
-Same page, DHCP Server tab, click on the IPv6 Settings sub-tab.
+Disable IPv6 DHCP: Same page, DHCP Server tab, click on the IPv6 Settings sub-tab.
 Set the RA-Service, DHCPv6-Service, and NDP-Proxy dropdowns to disabled.

 The most important steps are done, your wireless AP works!